walkercraig/almanack/_posts/2025/2025-11-25-the-ships-are-at-the-shore.md

 **[CLICK HERE TO SUBSCRIBE](https://donate.stripe.com/5kA15leBu22VgQEeUW)**

 ---

-We were just as savage to each other as the natives, but now we, too, did not cross the ocean to find this new world.
-It found us.

 For the first half of my life, the continent of the twentieth century felt untouched, or at least untouched in ways we could more easily interpret.
 Every change came slowly enough that a person could absorb it without fear.
 But the twenty first century has arrived like an unfamiliar fleet.
 It has brought with it technologies, cultural norms, political expectations, and economic pressures that were not part of the world we once knew.
 The ships kept coming.
 They still come.
 And every morning there are more anchored just beyond the breakers.